HydroshieldMKII/wireguard-setup/README.md

 ## Customization

-- Edit the `/etc/wireguard/wg.conf` file to modify your WireGuard configuration
+- Modify `/etc/wireguard/wg.conf` for config changes
-- If your local network is not 192.168.0.0/24, modify the appropriate lines in the configuration
+- Adjust LAN subnet if not `192.168.0.0/24`

 ## Disclaimer

-This script is provided as-is with no warranty.
 Use at your own risk.
+No warranty provided.